Hans Moller (painter): Career

-Moller was known foremost as a colorist and once stated...“I only want to wake up every day and decide what colors to paint my sky.”.
+Moller was known foremost as a colorist, once saying, "I only want to wake up every day and decide what colors to paint my sky."

 Ad Reinhardt included Moller in his 1946 work "How to Look at Modern Art in America".

 Personal life

-Moller and his wife were long time residents of Allentown.
-His wife Helen predeceased him in 1997.
-Hans Moller died in 2000.
+Moller and his wife Helen were long time residents of Allentown, Pennsylvania.

+Death

+Moller died on October 19, 2000, in Allentown, Pennsylvania.